Getting started with Okta RADIUS Integrations

 - Supports UDP, defaulting to port 1812, using multiple ports simultaneously.

-The Okta RADIUS server agent can be installed on Windows servers.
+The Okta RADIUS server agent can be installed on Windows and Linux servers.

 For more information see: